Physical Design Engineer

 • If the Q point is not set properly, the transisto...read more

-Q14.
-What is the difference between small signal analysis to that for large signal anaysis
+Q. What is the difference between small signal analysis and large signal analysis?

 Ans.